tupac-rocher/student-friendly-pipeline-documentation/README.md

 ## Feedback Report

+The feedback report provides insights upon the code quality of the project implemented the workflow.
+You will find insights about encapsulation, inheritance, coupling, cohesion among other aspects of Object Oriented Programming.

 ### Metrics

+Metrics are quantitave measures that give you insights upon different aspects of your code quality.
+The metric section is divided into 2 categories, class-level metrics and method-level metrics.

 #### Class Level
 | Metric | Category | Range | Description | Interpretation
 | ------ | -------- | ----------- | - | - |